Donate Ethereum to this address

 So keep in mind, always store data in granular form.

-Ensure consistent naming convention
+Consistent naming convention

 We want our Data Layer to remain as simple as possible, both in readability and maintenance.
-So instead of “going wild” by populating data in any format according to our mood, we need to have a game plan beforehand.

-Below are some “best practices” to help us develop our own naming convention standards:
+Below are some best practices to help us develop our own naming convention standards:

 Do not use special characters